How Can I Avoid Paying Taxes on My 401(k) Withdrawal?

 A financial advisor can help you design a tax-efficient retirement plan.

-Now for the catch: traditional 401(k) withdrawals (technically, they’re called distributions) in retirement are taxed as ordinary income.
+Now for the catch: Traditional 401(k) withdrawals (technically, they’re called “distributions”) in retirement are taxed as ordinary income.
 As a result, you’ll be hit with a tax bill when it comes time to withdraw your savings.

-How much tax will I pay on a 401(K) withdrawal?
+How much tax will I pay on a 401(k) withdrawal?

-Because you don’t pay taxes on your contributions (or your employer's contributions if you get a match), your withdrawals will be taxed at your ordinary income rate in retirement.
-You'll also have to pay taxes on any funds your employer contributed.
-And if you withdraw money from your 401(k) prior to age 59½, not only will you have to pay taxes, you’ll typically also be hit with a 10 percent penalty.
-(If you have a Roth 401(k), you won’t pay taxes on your withdrawals in retirement because the money you put in was already taxed — however, you can still be assessed taxes and penalties for taking out your money prior to 59½.)
+And if you withdraw money from your 401(k) prior to age 59½, not only will you have to pay taxes, but you’ll typically also be hit with a 10 percent penalty.
+(If you have a Roth 401(k), you won’t pay taxes on your withdrawals in retirement because the money you put in was already taxed—however, you can still be assessed taxes and penalties for taking out your money prior to 59½.)

 How to calculate 401(k) withdrawal taxes